sostheim/lbex/README.md

 <b>loadbalancer.lbex/algorithm</b> - Defaults to round robin, but can also be set to least connections.
 The option to select leas time (lowest measured time) is supported, but can only be used with NGINX Plus.

-<b>loadbalancer.lbex/method</b> Method is a supplemental argument to the least_time directive.
+<b>loadbalancer.lbex/method</b> - Method is a supplemental argument to the least_time directive.
 Similarly, it is supported in LBEX but requires NGINX Plus to function.
 See reference: [least_time](http://nginx.org/en/docs/stream/ngx_stream_upstream_module.html#least_time).

 <b>loadbalancer.lbex/resolver</b> - Configures name servers used to resolve names of upstream servers into addresses.
 See reference: [resolver](https://nginx.org/en/docs/stream/ngx_stream_core_module.html#resolver).

 <b>loadbalancer.lbex/upstream-type</b> - Upstream type indicates the type of the backend service addresses to direct to.
 The default, `node`, directs load balanced traffic to the Kubernetes host worker node and node port.
 Alternatively, `pod` directs traffic to the Kubernetes Pod and its' corresponding port.
 Finally, `cluster-ip' directs traffic to the Kubernetes Service's ClusterIP.

-This final two annotations are only read if, and only if, `loadbalancer.lbex/upstream-type=node`.
+The final two annotations are only read if, and only if, `loadbalancer.lbex/upstream-type=node`.

 <b>loadbalancer.lbex/node-set</b> - Selects the set of Kubernetes host worker nodes to add to the upstream for the load balancer.
 The default `host` ensures that traffic is only directed to noes that are actively running a copy of the services backend pod.
 By contrast, `all` will direct traffic to any available Kubernetes worker node.

 <b>loadbalancer.lbex/node-address-type</b> - Determines whether to direct load balanced traffic to the node's `internal` private IP address (default), or its' `external` public IP address.